ACT: Towards living wages in global supply chains

 Our clients asked us to support and facilitate their collaborative process and to ensure implementation and follow-up of their strategic plans to establish industry-wide collective bargaining for workers in the global garment and textile supply chain.

-Our role as HiiL is to bring trust, transparency and a balanced representation of the different stakeholders as a neutral third party.
+Our role as HiiL was to bring trust, transparency and a balanced representation of the different stakeholders as a neutral third party.
 With our support, ACT has been able to bring together different stakeholders with different interests.
 The brands have agreed on the Enabling Principles, have signed an Memorandum of Understanding and have started work on the first country programme in Cambodia.

 ACT is the first global framework on living wages in the garment sector that brings together all relevant stakeholders; identifying what each stakeholder’s role and responsibility is, and how, if taken together, this can support living wages in a scaled up, sustainable, industry-wide approach.